 - 5.1.1 On December 23rd 2022, the Department for Levelling Up, Housing and Communities (DLUHC) published the open consultation titled; Levelling-up and Regeneration Bill: reforms to National Planning Policy. - 5.1.2 The purpose of the consultation, ending 2nd March 2023, is to seek opinion on how the Government might develop revised National Planning Policy to support wider objectives.
 The consultation includes specific draft changes to the NPPF and states an intention, subject to the consultation, to bring them into force by spring 2023. - 5.1.3 It is not known for certain when any changes to the NPPF would come into place.
-It is not known if the proposed changes proposed, as part of the consultation will remain in a revised NPPF. - 5.1.4 One of the proposed changes, which the Council draws attention to, in the NPPF is to remove the use of a buffer (5%, 10% or 20%) in the calculation of an LPAs 5YHLS. - 5.1.5 If that proposal is implemented Both sides agree that, if implemented, the Government's proposal to scrap the buffers applicable to the 5YHLS it would have the effect of reducing Bristol's annualised 5YHLS requirement from 4,066 homes to the 3,389 homes required under the standard method, resulting in a total 5YHLS requirement of 16,945 homes.
+It is not known if the changes proposed as part of the consultation will remain in a revised NPPF. - 5.1.4 One of the proposed changes, which the Council draws attention to, in the NPPF is to remove the use of a buffer (5%, 10% or 20%) in the calculation of an LPAs 5YHLS. - 5.1.5 If that proposal is implemented it would have the effect of reducing Bristol's annualised 5YHLS requirement from 4,066 homes to the 3,389 homes required under the standard method, resulting in a total 5YHLS requirement of 16,945 homes.
 This would affect the calculation of Bristol's land supply as follows: